Subscribe to get access

-Brampton, July 29th, 2019 — Nova Bus, a leading North American transit bus manufacturer, is proud to announce a new order for two fully electric Nova Bus LFSe vehicles by the City of Brampton as part of the Canadian Consortium for Urban Transportation Research and Innovation (CUTRIC) Canada-wide Interchangeability Project.
+Brampton, July 29th, 2019 — Nova Bus, a leading North American transit bus manufacturer, announcing a new order for two fully electric Nova Bus LFSe vehicles.
+This order as a result is by the City of Brampton.
+It’s consequently as part of the Canadian Consortium for Urban Transportation Research and Innovation (CUTRIC) Canada-wide Interchangeability Project.

-The announcement completes the first phase of this ambitious plan to deploy electric buses in several Canadian cities.
-Including Brampton, Vancouver and York Region, was made today in the presence of the Honourable Catherine McKenna, Minister of the Environment and Climate Change, Mr. Patrick Brown, Mayor of Brampton, several MPs and Mr. Michael Coote, Regional Sales Manager of Nova Bus.
+Furthermore, the announcement completes the first phase of this ambitious plan.
+A plan therefore to deploy electric buses in several Canadian cities.
+So that’s including Brampton, Vancouver and York Region.
+As well this announcement was made in the presence of the Honorable Catherine McKenna.
+Finally, the Minister of the Environment and Climate Change, Mr. Patrick Brown, Mayor of Brampton, several MPs and Mr. Michael Coote, Regional Sales Manager of Nova Bus.

 “This partnership confirms Nova Bus’ leading role in the Canadian electromobility market.
 We are very proud to be part of this program, the first of its kind in the world.
 This will help making Canada and its metropolitan networks, world leaders in sustainable urban transportation.
 We are pleased that our expertise is recognized and, above all, that we can contribute to the multiple efforts put in place with the goal of reducing greenhouse gases.
 While offering passengers quality, reliable, safe and environmentally friendly buses,” said Martin Larose, Vice-President and General manager, Nova Bus.